-- Department: Interdisciplinary Studies Division: Humanities Program Intake: September, January, May OPTION(S) - Associate of Arts Degree in Classical Studies - · Diploma in Arts and Science (Classical Studies)
+- Associate of Arts Degree in Classical Studies - Diploma in Arts and Science (Classical Studies)

-Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older
+Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older of age or older International Applicants: BC Grade 12

-- 1. Admission to a program at Langara College does not guarantee registration in required courses. - 2.
-Students interested in the program are strongly encouraged to check individual course prerequisites and submit relevant documents to Registrar & Enrolment Services well in advance of the registration period. - 3.
+- Admission to a program at Langara College does not guarantee registration in required courses. - Students interested in the program are strongly encouraged to check individual course prerequisites and submit relevant documents to Registrar & Enrolment Services well in advance of the registration period. - 3.
 Students admitted to this program may need to take one or more additional English courses in order to meet the prerequisite requirements of the English courses required in this program.